Olof Palme: Assassination and aftermath

 Crossing of Sveavägen and Tunnelgatan where Olof Palme was assassinated.

 Commemorative plaque on the place where Olof Palme was assassinated.

 Political violence was little-known in Sweden at the time, and Palme often went about without a bodyguard.
 Close to midnight on 28 February 1986, he was walking home from a cinema with his wife Lisbeth Palme in the central Stockholm street Sveavägen when he was shot in the back at close range.
 A second shot grazed Lisbeth's back.
 He was pronounced dead on arrival at the Sabbatsberg Hospital at 00:06 CET.
 Lisbeth survived without serious injuries.

 Deputy Prime Minister Ingvar Carlsson immediately assumed the duties of Prime Minister, a post he retained until 1991 (and then again in 1994–1996).
 He also took over the leadership of the Social Democratic Party, which he held until 1996.
-Two years later, Christer Pettersson (d.
-2004), a murderer, small-time criminal and drug addict, was convicted of Palme's murder, but his conviction was overturned.
+Two years later, Christer Pettersson, a murderer, small-time criminal and drug addict, was convicted of Palme's murder, but his conviction was overturned.
 Another suspect, Victor Gunnarsson, emigrated to the United States, where he was the victim of an unrelated murder in 1993.
 The assassination remained unsolved.

 A third and fourth suspect popularly referred to as "The Skandia Man" and GH, after their working place at the Skandia building next to the crime scene, and police investigation number ("H" representing the eighth letter, i.e. "Suspect Profile No. 8"), took their own lives in 2000 and 2008 respectively.
 Both fitted the suspect profile vaguely, and owned firearms.
 GH was a long-time suspect partly because he had self-described financial motives, and owned the only registered .357 Magnum in the Stockholm vicinity not tested and ruled out by authorities, which as yet has not been recovered.